Tips for Visiting Disney with A Child with Autism Preparations Before The Trip

 Letting Go of “The Perfect Vacation” and Changing My Focus

 This tactic is actually important before, during and after your trip and is more important for you and the rest of the people traveling with you than it is for your child.
-Jack-Jack is sure to cause some ruckus.
+JJ is sure to have some meltdown or difficulty at some point.
 I have had to let go of my views of what vacation is and how things should flow.
 Being together and building memories is my ultimate goal, and with our family, this now looks different than it used to.
 I remember visiting a bed and breakfast with our first-born son when he was two.
 The caretakers of the bed and breakfast were amazed at how well-behaved he was.
+When JJ was two or 5 or 10 that was impossible.

 On another trip, we had two small (ages 2 and 4), well-behaved little boys, and toured a mansion in Toronto.
-I would not venture into the mansion with Jack-Jack, nor would I stay at a bed and breakfast with him.
-I believe that God has a different plan for my life and gave me Jack-Jack to accomplish that plan.
+I would not have ventured into the mansion with JJ, nor would I have stayed at a bed and breakfast with him.
+I believe that God has a different plan for my life and gave me JJ to accomplish that plan.
 If I go into the vacation with my views of what should happen, I end up very disappointed.
 But, if I change my focus and just enjoy the ride, I will have a much better, relaxed trip.
 When you get home and find that “perfect picture in front of Cinderella Castle” didn’t come out perfectly, embrace the quirkiness of your family and change your focus to what you do have, instead of what you can’t do.

 Involve Your Child as Much as You Can in the Advanced Preparations

-We have allowed Jack-Jack to see us packing, be involved in the process, and select items to take along helps him to make the transition for leaving.
-In addition, we are leaving behind some pretty important people in Jack-Jack’s life (big brothers, their wives and some nieces), and he needs to be able to give hugs and say goodbye!
+We have allowed JJ to see us packing, be involved in the process, and select items to take along helps him to make the transition for leaving.
+In addition, we are leaving behind some pretty important people in J’s life (big brothers, their wives, and some nieces), and he needs to be able to give hugs and say goodbye!

 Can You Still Do a Surprise Video?